 Harvest recommendations for the BSAI skate complex includes two components, a Tier 3 age-structured model for Alaska skate in the EBS and a Tier 5 random effects model for all other skates.
 These components are combined to produce the harvest specifications for the BSAI skate complex.
-A full assessment was presented.
-BSAI skates are assessed on a biennial schedule, with the next full assessment to occur in 2022.
+This was a full assessment presented, and BSAI skates are assessed on a biennial schedule, with the next full assessment to occur in 2022.
 There was no public testimony.
 Updated data for this assessment includes: